GMC-DRL/Awesome-MetaBBO/README.md

 😘Join us in perfecting the MetaBBO papers and their code resources together!

 ## 🌍️Useful Github Repository
-👍️👍️👍️Many outstanding teams have developed excellent GitHub repositories for the Evolutionary Computing community, and we are pleased to share them here.
+👍️👍️👍️Many outstanding teams have developed excellent GitHub repositories for the Evolutionary Computation community, and we are pleased to share them here.
 |Repository|About|
 |:-:|:-:|
 |[LLM4Opt](https://github.com/FeiLiu36/LLM4Opt)|A Collection on Large Language Models for Optimization|